microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator/README.md

 --image <e.g. backendmacae:latest> .
 ```

-### Upgrade Container App Extension

-Ensure you have the latest version of the Azure Container Apps extension:
-`az extension add --name containerapp --upgrade`

 ### Add images to the Container APP and Web App services

 To add your newly created backend image: